GulzineHelil/OnlineNewGitPractice2019/README.md

-read this before you leave
+read this before you learn
-`can you see the background color is different`
+`never come back here agian if you learn`